mthl/guix-artwork/website/drafts/music-production-on-guix-system.md

 minimum, because a composition workflow that is firmly rooted in MIDI tends to result in music that sounds sterile or robotic, an undesirable quality that can be hard to eradicate later.
-So I put them aside and focus on another part of the song.
+So I put them aside and focused on another part of the song.
 Mirroring the quasi-palindrome of the title, the song's structure would be A B C B
 A.  With the smooth chords of the B section locked down I walked up to the Grand Stick (I mounted it on a modified microphone stand for more